Double Third Festival: Customs

-During Samjinnal, people pick out azalea flowers and knead it with glutinous rice dough to make Hwajeon, a Korean traditional rice cake.
-Mung bean powder is used to make mung bean noodles, and is also occasionally used with the azalea flowers.
+During Samjinnal, people traditionally picked out jindallae (Korean azalea blossoms) to decorate kneaded glutinous rice dough to make Hwajeon, a Korean traditional rice cake.
+Mung bean powder is used to make mung bean noodles, and is also occasionally decorated with the jindallae.
 By dyeing the mung bean powder with red water, a seasonal dish called Sumyeon can be prepared.
-Other than this, white bubble rice cakes made with red bean paste called Santteok, Goritteok made from glutinous rice, pine endodermis and mugwort, and Ssuktteok made from glutinous rice and mugwort leaves are eaten this day.
+Additionally, white bubble rice cakes made with red bean paste called Santteok; Goritteok made from glutinous rice, pine endodermis and mugwort; and Ssuktteok, made from glutinous rice and mugwort leaves, are eaten this day.